Residential Recycling Services

-The City of McKinney offers an automated recycling collection system that uses a blue 65-gallon recycling cart.
+The City of McKinney offers an automated recycling collection system and provides a blue recycling container.
 Recycling collection is on the same day as your trash collection.
-Be sure to place your recycling cart approximately three feet from your trash cart.
+Be sure to place your recycling container at least three feet from your trash container.

 - Christmas Trees

 The items below are acceptable to place in your blue recycling container.

 Unacceptable Items for Blue Recycling Container

 - A valid Texas driver's license and a City of McKinney water bill dated from within 30-45 days is required.
 The address on your driver's license must match the address on your water bill.

 - The first two visits per household per month are provided at no cost to the resident.

 - The following materials may be dropped off by McKinney residents to be recycled:

 - White goods - e.g., air conditioners, refrigerators, water heaters, washing machines and dryers.
 Accepted at the Regional Disposal Facility (RDF) only.

 - Used oil.
 Maximum of five gallons per visit.
 Accepted at RDF and the Custer Road Transfer station (CTS).